shelly-bagchi/robot-learning-interface/README.md

-# NIST-Work
-This is a repository that is used for adding additional features to a GUI created by NIST Labratories.
-My work encompasses adding the ability to save, load, edit and replay points in the Unity Interface.
+# NIST Collab-Lab Robot Learning Interface - Unity 2019.4.26
+This is the original version of the interface that was created by Samay Govani during SURF 2021.
+Requires BioIK and Unity Standalone File Browser (included).
+Communicates with robots via the Collaborative Robotics Programming Interface (CRPI).